ACPBench Hard: Unrestrained Reasoning about Action, Change, and Planning: Answer Evaluation

 Evaluating answers to boolean or multiple-choice questions simply amounts to looking up the correct answer and comparing.
 Evaluating open-ended answers, on the other hand, might not be as easy.
 This is due to the fact that sometimes, there is not one single correct answer that can be stored with the question.
 Looking at the tasks at hand, while in some cases we can store the complete correct answer, in other we must resort to performing some computation in order to evaluate whether the returned answer is correct.
 In what follows, we describe how the answer is evaluated for each task.

-\paragraph{1.
+\textbf{1.
 Applicability (\appl)} In this task, we store all applicable action names per question.
 The answer evaluation therefore amounts to a simple comparison between the given answer and the correct one.
 Since we ask for all applicable actions, we chose to assign a score 1 if the set of all actions in the answer equals to the set of all applicable actions.
 Otherwise, we assign 0.
 The complexity of validating the answer is therefore $O(1)$ if we impose a constant threshold on the number of applicable actions when the question is created, otherwise it is $O(|\actions|)$.

-\paragraph{2.
-Progression (\prog)} Here, we store both correct sets of propositions per question.
+\textbf{2.
+Progression (\prog)} Here, we store both correct sets of propositions ($t\setminus s$, and $s\setminus t$) per question.
 An answer validation amounts to a simple comparison between the given answer and the correct one.
 Since we test the ability to produce all action effects, we score 1 if both all positive and all negative effects were correctly identified.
 Otherwise, we give the score 0.
 The complexity of validating the answer is therefore $O(|\atoms|)$.

-\paragraph{3.
-Reachability (\reach)} If the answer $P$ is {\em None}, we score it as $1$ if the set of kept negative examples is empty and otherwise as $0$.
-This is due to the fact that if the set of kept negative examples $N$ is not empty, we {\em know} that there exist unreachable propositions.
-If, however, $N$ is empty, we know that there exists no unreachable proposition, otherwise we would not create a question.
-Otherwise, if $P$ is in the subset of kept propositions $N$ that are known to be unreachable, we can return the score $1$.
-In case $P$ is not {\em None} and is not in $N$, in order to check whether $P$ is reachable, we need to solve a planning task $\Pi' = \langle \atoms,\actions,\init,\{P\}\rangle$, where the goal is to achieve the atom $P$ and the rest as in the planning task in the question.
+\textbf{3.
+Reachability (\reach)} The set of unreachable facts $N$ being empty is an indication that there are no unreachable facts.
+Hence, if the answer $P$ is {\em None}, we assign score of $1$ when $N = \emptyset$; otherwise, the score is $0$.
+If the answer $P$ is not {\em None} and $P \in N$, we assign the score of $1$.
+If $P$ is not {\em None} but the set $N$ is empty, the score is 0.
+In the remaining case, where $P$ is not part of $N$, we need to solve a planning task $\Pi' = \langle \atoms,\actions,\init,\{P\}\rangle$, where the goal is to achieve the atom $P$ and the rest as in the planning task in the question.
 We can use any off-the-shelf planner to generate a plan for this task.
 If a plan exists, we score the answer $0$, otherwise $1$.
-The answer validation is therefore PSPACE-complete in this case.
+Therefore, the evaluation problem in this case is PSPACE-complete.